 Multifamily.
 Apartments.comTM is part of our network of apartment marketing sites, which primarily includes ApartmentFinder®, ForRent.com®, ApartmentHomeLiving.comTM, Apartamentos.comTM, Westside Rentals, and Off Campus Partners, LLC ("OCP").
 Our network of subscription-based advertising services provides property management companies and landlords with a comprehensive advertising destination for their available rental units and offers renters a platform for searching for available rentals.
-On June 12, 2019, we acquired OCP, a provider of student housing marketplace content and technology to U.S. universities.
-We continue to integrate OCP and the services they offer into our Apartments.com network.
-Multifamily sales have not been adversely impacted by the COVID-19 pandemic in the first half of 2020, and tenants, property owners and landlords continued to transact in our digital environment.
+In the third quarter of 2020, multifamily revenue growth rates continued to increase relative to 2019 revenue growth rates as tenants, property owners and landlords continued to transact in our digital environment.
 See Note 5 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q for further discussion of the OCP acquisition.

 Commercial property and land.
 Our LoopNet.com network of commercial real estate websites offer subscription-based, online marketplace services that enable commercial property owners, landlords and real estate agents working on their behalf to list properties for sale or for lease and to submit detailed information about property listings.
 Commercial real estate agents, buyers and tenants use the LoopNet.com network of online marketplace services to search for available property listings that meet their criteria.
 Loopnet.com represents a majority of the commercial property and land revenue.
 As part of our rebuild and launch of the LoopNet Signature Ads product, we rolled out new ad packages in the fourth quarter of 2019 and shifted the focus of our commercial real estate sales force to LoopNet Signature Ads.
-As a result, the growth rate increased in the fourth quarter of 2019 and in the first quarter of 2020.
-As a result of COVID-19 and its impact on the commercial real estate industry, LoopNet.com sales volumes began to decline in the second half of March 2020, and continued to decline through May 2020.
-In June 2020, we saw cancellations decline to pre-pandemic levels and some recovery in sales volume.
-Overall, we expect the revenues in commercial property and land to increase primarily due to revenue from our newly acquired online auction platform, Ten-X. Our BizBuySell.com network, which includes BizQuest® and FindaFranchise, and our Land.com network of sites, which include LandsofAmerica, LandAndFarm and LandWatch®, are also included in our commercial property and land service revenue.
-The BizBuySell.com network provides online marketplaces for businesses for-sale and our Land.com network of sites provide online marketplaces for rural lands for-sale.
+As a result, the LoopNet revenue growth rate increased in the fourth quarter of 2019 and in the first quarter of 2020.
+As a result of COVID-19 and its impact on the commercial real estate industry, LoopNet.com sales volumes declined and cancellations increased in the second quarter of 2020.
+In the third quarter of 2019 primarily due to revenue from our newly acquired online auction platform, Ten-X and, to a lesser extent, revenue growth from LoopNet.
+Accordingly, we expect the revenue growth rates will continue to increase for the reminder of the year relative to 2019 growth rates.
+Our BizBuySell network, which includes BizQuest® and FindaFranchise, and our Land.com network of sites, which includes LandsofAmerica, LandAndFarm and LandWatch®, are also included in our commercial property and land service revenue.
+The BizBuySell network provides online marketplaces for tural lands for-sale.

-As of June 30, 2020 and 2019, our net bookings of subscription-based services on all contracts were approximately \$35 million and \$59 million, respectively, calculated based on the annualized amount of change in our sales resulting from all new subscription-based contracts or upsales on all existing subscription-based contracts, less write-downs and cancellations, for the period reported.
+As of September 30, 2020 and 2019, our net bookings of subscription-based services on all contracts were approximately \$53 million and \$50 million, respectively, calculated based on the annualized amount of change in our sales resulting from all new subscription-based contracts or upsales on all existing subscription-based contracts, less write-downs and cancellations, for the period reported.
 The factors resulting in this year-over-year change are discussed above.
 We recognize subscription revenues on a straight-line basis over the life of the contract.
 Net bookings is considered a key indicator of future subscription revenue growth and is also used as a metric of salesforce productivity by management and investors.